Why is Event Visibility Important in Marketing

 Using the PredictHQ API, businesses have been able to implement higher yielding conversion tactics which you can read more about here: How to Create Urgency & Improve Conversion in Travel eCommerce.

 Events can drive a huge amount of demand so knowing about them in advance can help you plan promotional campaigns around them.
-By using events within your advertising campaigns and delivering them at the right time (using PredictHQ Event Signals), you can inform or remind the potential customer (relevant to where they are in the world) of that impending holiday they could book a vacation for, or to buy that Nespresso coffee machine for Father’s Day.
+By using events within your advertising campaigns and delivering them at the right time, you can inform or remind the potential customer (relevant to where they are in the world) of that impending holiday they could book a vacation for, or to buy that Nespresso coffee machine for Father’s Day.

 But it’s not just scheduled events you can leverage overtly in your marketing campaigns.
 Thanks to the ever-evolving world of mobile and geo-targeted advertising, you can also harness real-time event visibility to generate demand.
 If there are severe airport delays, how about targeting people with airport car rental ads to help get them from A to B?
 Or heat pump servicing if a major winter storm is bearing down on a particular city?

-The great thing about PredictHQ is that we help you discover what events could impact your business, then you can create Saved Searches to monitor and get alerts for when these types of events are going to occur (scheduled) or currently occurring (real-time) in the cities or countries that your business operates in.
+The great thing about PredictHQ is that we help you discover what events could impact your business, then you can create Saved Searches to monitor when these types of events are going to occur (scheduled) or currently occurring (real-time) in the cities or countries that your business operates in.

 Your response to events does not always need to be overt to extract optimal conversion for your marketing campaigns.
 There are covert methods you can strategically apply to ensure your business and its call to actions are being displayed at the right place and right time.